-MPSLink and MPS4232Link are free LabVIEW® based programs specifically developed for the MPS4200 series.
+Scanivalve has created multiple free LabVIEW[®] based programs specifically developed for the MPS4200 series.
 This program allows users to change variables, scan and collect data to the screen or to a CSV file with an easy to use graphical interface.
 While the standalone program can be installed and used easily, all VIs used to create the program are included.
-These VIs can be used as examples for users looking to create a custom LabVIEW® program to operate the MPS4200, or for integrating the MPS4200 into a preexisting LabVIEW® environment.
+These VIs can be used as examples for users looking to create a custom LabVIEW[®] program to operate the MPS4200, or for integrating the MPS4200 into a preexisting LabVIEW[®] environment.